Drew Haddad: Professional career

-On October 24, 2004, Haddad saw playing time in the second and final game in his NFL career.
-He appeared in that day's game for the Buffalo Bills against the Baltimore Ravens but did not accumulate any stats.
+On October 24, 2004, He appeared in that day's game for the Buffalo Bills against the Baltimore Ravens but did not accumulate any stats.
 The Bills released Haddad on September 3, 2005.

 On December 20, 2005, Haddad signed with the San Diego Chargers.

 Personal life

 Haddad married Colleen E. O'Neil in March 2002 in Buffalo and had their wedding reception at UB's Center for the Arts.
 Haddad met Colleen while she was a student at Buffalo State College and her father, Ed O'Neil, was coaching at Buffalo.
+Haddad is Catholic.

 Haddad's father-in-law, Ed O'Neil, was picked by the Detroit Lions in the first round of the 1974 NFL draft.
 His brother-in-law, Keith O'Neil also played in the NFL.
 Keith later wrote that he looked up to Haddad when he, like Haddad, was a high school football player struggling to attract the attention of college football recruiters.

 His brother, Eric, played fullback at Purdue.
+He has a son, Cody Haddad, who is committed to the Ohio State University in the class of 2025.